spevans/swift-project1/README.md

 * mtools

-A special version of the Swift compiler is required with options to disable red zone and set the x86_64 memory model to *kernel*.
+A special version of the Swift compiler is required with options to disable the red zone and set the x86_64 memory model to *kernel*.
 A Swift stdlib compiled with these options is also required.
 A suitable compiler/library can be obtained [here](https://github.com/spevans/swift-kstdlib/).
 A snapshot can be downloaded from (https://github.com/spevans/swift-kstdlib/releases).
 Normally the latest one with the highest date is required.

 The version required is listed in the `Makedefs` file in the `KSWIFTDIR` variable eg:
 ```
-KSWIFTDIR := $(shell readlink -f ~/swift-kernel-20170730)
+KSWIFTDIR := $(shell readlink -f ~/swift-kernel-20180113)
 ```

 A normal Swift [snapshot](https://swift.org/download/#snapshots) is required to build the utilities that patch the image for booting.

 You should now have 2 compilers installed, one in `~/swift-kernel-<YYYYMMDD>` and the other wherever you installed the snapshot (I install it and symlink `~/swift` to it).